hoovercj/code-compete/README.md

 * [ ] Improve the server to allow new games and players to be added directly from the server
 * [ ] Add "users"
 * [ ] Make it pretty

+GamePlayer: (dotnet DONE)
+    - doMove(state); : one function that takes a state object

+PlayerHost: (dotnet DONE)
+    - Written in every supported language.
+    - Matches the language of the player
+    - main(playerId, statePath, outPath) { writeFile(outPath, player.doMove(parse(readFile(statePath))));}
+    - Built as an executable file / module / etc. that receives the state when it is called
+    - References the player code (either inlines the code or imports it somehow)
+    - Passes the state to the player code and serializes the result out to a file

+PlayerProxy: (dotnet DONE)
+    - Written in every supported language.
+    - Matches the language of the game
+    - doMove(exePath, args) : one function that takes a path to a player exe and the args needed to execute it (state, etc.)
+    - Spawns the actual PlayerHost process and waits for the output from stdio to return to the caller

+Game: (dotnet DONE)
+    - Written in every supported language
+    - Matches the language of the game
+    - Game language matrix may be smaller than player language matrix
+    - Takes a list of players, plays the game with them

+Game Host: (dotnet DONE)
+    - Written in every supported language
+    - Matches the language of the game
+    - Takes a list of players somehow (config file, main args, etc.)
+    - Instantiates PlayerWrappers for the players
+    - Passes players to the game, runs the game, and handles the results

+Game Service: (dotnet DONE)
+    - A method that executes a game host
+    - Could be cli, console, web, etc.
+    - First: dotnet console service
+        * launches and looks in sub-directories for games and players
+        * Provies them as options to choose from the cli exe
+        |---- Game1/
+        |     |---- Player1/
+        |     |---- Player2/
+        |---- Game2/
+              |---- Player2/
+              |---- Player3/